narasimhan-v/narasimhan-v.github.io/_posts/2020-06-18-Log-Capturing-Capabilities-of-Avocado.md

 There is also another feature which makes it possible to collect certain sysinfo logs only in case of test failure.

 This feature gives us the option to collect data like sosreport and supportconfig, that too in case of test failure only.
+This helps running the test unattended and not worry about collecting logs as soon as a failure occurs.

+We can configure them as commands (fail_commands) and files (fail_files) to be collected.

 They are configured via avocado.conf:
 ```